 The diaphragms of condenser microphones are generally very thin and very reactive to the sound pressure variations at their surfaces.
 This means their transient responses are very accurate.

-Large-diaphragm condenser diaphragms are typically a bit slower due to their size and weight while small-diaphragms are faster.
+Large-diaphragm condenser diaphragms are typically slightly slower due to their size and weight, while small diaphragms are faster.

-Unfortunately, some condenser diaphragms are a bit too reactive and portray what is called “overshoot” where they artificially accentuate transients.
+Unfortunately, some condenser diaphragms are a bit too reactive and portray “overshoot,” where they artificially accentuate transients.
 As with any microphone characteristic, this can be both a pro and/or a con depending on the application.

 Ribbon microphones have very natural transient responses.

 The extremely thin yet relatively loosely suspended diaphragm or a ribbon mic typically reacts to transients very naturally.

 The typical ribbon mic has a transient response that very closely represents the real transients in the sound around it.
 Rarely is there overshoot, and rarely does the ribbon act slower than the actual sound transient at its diaphragm.

 While condenser microphones can easily achieve any polar pattern (and are often multi-pattern), ribbon mics are naturally bidirectional.